aztrocord/API-Webserver/README.md

   - **Update Application**: Users can edit their existing application details.
   - **Delete Application**: Users can remove an application if needed.

+## Code Style

+The code for this project was styled according to [the PEP 8 Style Guide by Guido van Rossum, Barry Warsaw, and Alyssa Coghlan.](https://peps.python.org/pep-0008/)

 ## Implementation Plan

 ### Entity Relationship Diagram for Database (ERD)